6 Durga Puja in Japan 2026: Bengali Festivals Tokyo & Beyond

 In Japan, leave of absence for religious activities is strictly prohibited, so they cannot perform this five-day occasion.
 The total program is condensed into a one-day celebration held on the weekend before, during, or after these five days.
 It makes it easier, as most of them have holidays on the weekend.

-During this celebration, all Bengalis become a single family converged by their common interest in traditional Bengali culture, clothing, and cooking.
-This festival can immensely unite people from different socio-economic backgrounds in all neighbourhoods.
+During this celebration, all Bengalis become a single family, bound by their shared interest in traditional Bengali culture, clothing, and cooking.
+This festival can unite people from diverse socio-economic backgrounds across all neighbourhoods.

-Everyone gathers during this festival to pray for their well-being to the supreme mother goddess and to appreciate the craftsmanship and culture of the society.
+Everyone gathers during this festival to pray for their well-being to the supreme mother goddess and to appreciate the society’s craftsmanship and culture.

 Read Different Types of Tourism